cambridge-collection/cudl-viewer-ui/README.md

     * [Next-generation CSS features](http://cssnext.io/) can be used via postcss
     * Images can be optimised on the fly, or multiple resolutions created for use with [srcset](http://www.webkit.org/demos/srcset/)
+    * Internal modules can be shared between different projects.
+For example, the embedded viewer and this (main) viewer can share code.
 * User benefits
     * Faster page loads
         * less resources to download due to bundling